jackjliew/ai-openscale/feedback.md

 Typically for a CSV file you provide data in columns and rows with a row for column names.

-Typically, no double quotation marks (") are needed when the column names are all uppercase, which makes them case-insensitive for Db2, however for other databases and in the instance where column names are mixed case, the case must match.
+No double quotation marks (") are needed when the column names are all uppercase, which makes them case-insensitive for Db2, however for other databases and in the instance where column names are mixed case, the case must match.

+The feedback CSV file is expected to have all feature values, and the manually assigned target/label value.
+For example, the drug model training data contains feature values `AGE`, `SEX`, `BP`, `CHOLESTEROL`,`NA`,`K`, and the target/label value `DRUG`.
+The feedback CSV file needs to include values for those fields; an example would look like `[43, M, HIGH, NORMAL, 0.6345, 1.4587, DrugX]`.
+If a header is provided for the feedback CSV file, then field names are mapped using the header.
+Otherwise the field order **MUST** be exactly the same as in the training schema.
+For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)

+Please note that prediction types returned by your model, and the label/target column in your feedback data, must match.
+{: note}

+File sizes are currently limited to 8MB.
+{: note}

 If the file contains column names, columns do not necessarily have to match the table order, however, if the file has no column names, you must match the table order.
 It is possible to have columns that are not in the original training data.
 These columns are ignored during processing.
 The following sample shows a validly formatted CSV format file where double quotation marks (") are used for the column names:

 ```